 About K. G. Jebsen TREC

-20 to 50 % of the patients who suffer from VTE in the leg and thigh experience long time complications with pains and swellings caused by reduced circulation.
-Further, the Health burden related to treatment and loss of income due to the lack of ability to work is high.
+Up to half of the patients who get VTE in their legs are subsequently afflicted with pain and swelling due to reduced circulation.
+Further, the socioeconomic burden related to treatment of the disease and loss of income due to work-related disability is very high.

 VTE is a common disease with unclear and complicated disease development for which few risk factors are known.

 Previous research has revealed some risk factors that can lead to VTE.
 Still, several factors have not yet been identified, and there is insufficient knowledge about how the known risk factors work together.

 In TREC, we combine laboratory research, patient-oriented research and population-based research to reveal new risk factors and mechanisms for the formation of VTE, which in turn can contribute to improved prevention and tailored treatment of the disease.

 TREC is a translational research center led by Professor John-Bjarne Hansen.
 The Center consists of three integrated research groups.